Personal Injury Attorney Missouri Who Can Fight for Your Compensation

 In the state of Missouri, the statute of limitations for a personal injury lawsuit is five years, which begins running from the date of the accident that caused the injuries.
 This means that if you don’t file your personal injury claim within five years of the date of the accident that led to your injuries, then you lose your chance to recover compensation for injuries or hold negligent parties accountable for their actions in causing the accident.

-However, there are some exceptions to this general statute of limitations.
+There are some exceptions to this general statute of limitations.
 One exception is referred to as the Discovery Rule.
-In some situations, you might be injured due to another’s negligence, but you might not become aware of the injury on the date on which it happened.
+In some situations, you might be harmed due to another’s negligence, but you might not become aware of the injury on the date on which it happened.
 If you later discover an injury that you couldn’t discover when it happened, then the five-year statute of limitations does not begin to run until you discover the injury or reasonably should have discovered the injury.

 One other exception may occur if the party or parties whom you believe to be responsible for the accident leave the state.
 In some situations, the statute of limitations may be tolled, or temporarily stop, while the parties are absent from the state.